apaz-cli/Image-Hashing-Tools/README.md

 # Image-Hashing-Tools
-A general purpose framework for finding near-duplicate images, which provides an image library for fast pixel comparisons, along with extensible implementations and tools for image hashing and attacking image hashes, including simulating jpg/jpeg compression.
+A general purpose framework for finding near-duplicate images, which provides an image library for fast pixel comparisons, along with extensible implementations and tools for benchmarking image hashing algorithms, as well as data structures for using these hashes for scalable content based image retrieval.

-## Supported Colorspaces (Entire project is WIP, finished items will have a ✓)
+## Supported Hash Algorithms (Entire project is WIP, finished items will have a ✓)
-#### Greyscale ✓

-#### RGB (Red, Green, Blue) ✓

-#### RGBA (RGB with alpha/transparency channel) ✓

-#### YCbCr (Luminance, Chrominance toward blue, Chrominance toward red)

-## Supported Hash Algorithms

 #### Average Hash (aHash) ✓